 8. After submitting the nomination you will receive a confirmation email.

 The Selection Committee reviews and discusses all eligible nominees.
 After carefully consideration, they make a recommendation that is approved by the Awards Council and Board of Directors.
 Please note that a minimum of four eligible nominations are required before the Selection Committee may select a recipient.
 If the minimum is not met, all nominations will be held for consideration the following year.

 All nominations are automatically considered for up to three review cycles.
 After consideration by three Selection Committees, the nomination is retired.

 OSA serves a diverse and inclusive community worldwide.
-Nominees that reflect and support this diversity across all areas including gender, educational/institutional background and geography are especially encouraged.
+Nominees that reflect and support this diversity across all areas including gender, race, educational/institutional background and geography are especially encouraged.